jus1d/hash-cli/README.md

 Hash CLI Tool is a terminal utility to fast hashing strings or files, checksums.

+## Install:
+Run `hash-cli-setup.exe`, after that be sure to run hash-cli.exe from Administrator user.
+The utility is ready to use

 ## Quick usage:
 ### For strings:
 ```bash